dorseytc/groc/README.md

 ## to run, try something like

-python3 run.py
+python3 groc.py

 ### FYI

-- The full syntax of run.py includes optional positional parameters
+- The full syntax of groc.py includes optional positional parameters
+- One of these lines will work best for you
-  - python3 run.py number-of-grocs number-of-iterations filename \
+  - python3 groc.py number-of-grocs number-of-iterations filename

-- start the world first with run.py
+  - ./groc.py number-of-grocs number-of-iterations filename

+### Sample Syntax
+- ./groc.py 100 0
+  - 100 grocs
+  - 0 means unlimited iterations
+  - filename is omitted which means it uses the default grocfile.dat
+- ./groc.py 10 10 testfile.dat
+  - 10 grocs
+  - limit to 10 iterations
+  - use testfile.dat instead of grocfile.dat
+- ./groc.py
+  - omit groc count, use default
+  - omit iteration limit, use default of unlimited
+  - omit filename, use default of grocfile.dat

 ### Renderer grr\_pipe